Why set up a Crypto Exchange in Estonia (or Why not)

 There are no additional share capital requirements to obtain a license for an Exchange in Estonia, other than the standard 2,500 euro required for all companies.

 After obtaining the license, the company will be considered a financial institution.
-However, it will not be subject to additional reporting requirements and from a tax perspective it will be treated as any other company.
+However, it will not be subject to additional reporting requirements and from a tax perspective, it will be treated like any other company.
 However, the FIU may make assessment inquiries from time to time.

 Pros of setting up an Exchange in Estonia

-Estonia offers an interesting environment for the development of finance technology businesses and the possibility of operating a crypto Exchange with regulatory certainty and the authority to carry out its activity.
+Estonia offers an interesting environment for the development of financial technology businesses and the possibility of operating a crypto Exchange with regulatory certainty and the authority to carry out its activity.

 In comparison with other countries, Estonia is one of the most affordable and fastest to get going.
 The total cost of obtaining an E-Money/PSP provider license in jurisdictions such as Switzerland, Luxembourg or Liechtenstein can amount to several hundred thousand dollars and higher capital requirements.

 Not only that but Estonian business operational costs are considerably lower than the aforementioned jurisdictions.